-This brings up the kids and how they use them to get to us.
 This can be very hard and hurtful to deal with.
 Our children become innocent pawns.
 They may tell them mom or dad's keeping me away, its mom's or dad's fault, I really want to be with you all the time, if mom or dad would change their mind...

 Our children don't understand this manipulation.
 They want to believe all this, too.
 They can unknowingly become a partner in the manipulation.
 Our children may get angry at us, even turn on us - for making mom/dad leave.

 Trying to deal with this can be heartbreaking.
 Our children mean everything to us.
 We want them to understand and realize all the facts behind our decisions, but they can't.
 Most of the time they are too young and immature to even begin to comprehend these issues.
 We as adults, having lived through it, have a hard time understanding.
 We can't expect our children to either.

 Our abuser may turn into the "model" parent after divorce; spending time with the children, either in visits, on the phone, writing letters and a lot of times, trying to buy their way to their hearts.
 Big gifts mom/dad can't afford anymore - is a favorite with many of them.
 This can make us feel very intimidated and defeated.